Syed Husin Ali: Author and academic

-As a scholar, he has constantly stressed the need to revisit Malaysia's official history, which he said is very often about individuals and groups in the elite strata of society.
-He believes that there is also an alternative history that needs to be explored which tells of the struggle of the common man.
+As a scholar, he constantly stressed the need to revisit Malaysia's official history, which he said was very often about individuals and groups in the elite strata of society.
+He believed that there was also an alternative history that needed to be explored which tells of the struggle of the common man.

 He became a British Academy Visiting Fellow, at Cambridge University in 2005.

-Internationally, he has also been a member of the International Mission to Investigate Genocide in Bangkok, the Panel of Judges for the People’s Tribunal on Industrial and Environmental Threats in Bhopal, India, and the International Investigation into Deportees in Sri Lanka.
+Internationally, he was also a member of the International Mission to Investigate Genocide in Bangkok, the Panel of Judges for the People’s Tribunal on Industrial and Environmental Threats in Bhopal, India, and the International Investigation into Deportees in Sri Lanka.

 Political activism

 While a student, he became the president of the Universiti Malaya Malay Language Society and was also secretary-general of the joint Committee of student groups - GPMS-UMSU-NUSSU.

-Along with his housemate and fellow progressive intellectual Kassim Ahmad, Syed Husin was influenced by the Malay left-wing leaders Dr Burhanuddin Helmi, Ishak Hj Muhammad (Pak Sako) and Ahmad Boestamam.
+Along with his housemate and fellow progressive intellectual Kassim Ahmad, Syed Husin was influenced by the Malay left-wing leaders Burhanuddin al-Helmy, Ishak Haji Muhammad (Pak Sako) and Ahmad Boestamam.

 He joined the Parti Rakyat Malaysia while also serving as an academic and along with Kassim, was part of the team of young leaders that re-branded the party as Parti Sosialis Rakyat Malaysia (Malaysian People's Socialist Party) in the late 1960s.